JOAN MULLER: Why it’s better to rent than buy a home now — despite rate cuts

 To make the thesis that much more compelling, there is now an oversupply of flats and houses to let in most cities, which has placed pressure on rental prices.

-Credit bureau TPN’s latest residential rental survey released this week show that vacancy rates jumped from 7.5% in the first quarter of 2020 to 13% in the fourth quarter.
+Credit bureau TPN’s latest residential rental survey, released this week, shows that vacancy rates jumped from 7.5% in the first quarter of 2020 to 13% in the fourth quarter.

 Michelle Dickens, CEO of TPN, ascribes the sharp rise in vacancies to pandemic-induced job losses and salary cuts, which have forced cash-strapped tenants to beat a hasty retreat to the backyards of family and friends.

-“Although debt became cheaper as the prime interest rate plummeted, with millions of jobs lost, albeit temporarily or permanently, consumers are poorer overall,’’ she says.
+“Though debt became cheaper as the prime interest rate plummeted, with millions of jobs lost, temporarily or permanently, consumers are poorer overall,’’ she says.

 Dickens argues the situation has been exacerbated by property developers bringing a large inventory of new housing stock to the market last year, particularly in Gauteng.